 - Expanded the urban tree cover in parks, parkways, and public right-of-ways

-- Repealed the city sales tax on feminine hygiene products
+- Repealed the city sales tax on menstrural hygiene products

 - Required all single stall restrooms to have gender neutral signage